fatimamahate/cherry-leaves-project/README.md

 # Cherry Leaves Project
 View the live project [here]()
 ## Introduction
 Farmy & Foods have been struggling with the trying to keep their cherry trees healthy by preventing the spread of mildew.
 Therefore, they have decided on training a model using over 4000 images of healthy and diseased (containing mildew) leaves.
 They will be used to differentiate between the leaves.
 Currently, a sample must be taken and manually checked to see if the plant is diseased.
-This model would mean they could take a random sample and simply upload an image
+This model would mean they could take a random sample and simply upload an image to detect whether it is healthy or powdery.

 ## Plan